itchylol742/FimarchiveSearchGUI/README.md

 ## To compile and run in Eclipse IDE __without downloading a 5.5 GB file__

 Same as above, but go into FimArchiveSearchGUI.java and set useSampleIndex to true.
-This will use a 1 MB sampleIndex.json which comes with the project.
+This will use a 1 MB sampleIndex.json which comes with the project, and only contains a small portion of the proper index.json.